jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 8. Stochastic gradient descent (SGD) is a very powerful algorithm and applies discriminative learning of linear classifiers under convex loss function (Zhang et al. 2004)
 9. Artificial neural networks (ANN) mimic human neural networks and build on several units of perceptrons.
 A simple perceptron has one input layer and one neuron while a multilayer perceptron is built on several layers and widely used (Gurney et al. 1996).

 All the above methods classify data in binary or multiclass fashion on the basis of their class labels (positive or negative, i.e.  or 0, 1,  2, etc.  respectively).
 In order to enhance the robustness and  accuracy of a classifier, 10 fold cross-validation was implemented  (Kohavi et al. 1995).
-During 10 fold cross-validation, the training data set randomly divided into 10 sets, and the

 > ### {% icon hands_on %} Hands-on: Task description
+> Binary Data
 >
 > 1. **Binary Prediction** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *""*: `output1` (output of **Feature Selection** {% icon tool %})